You are here

-Campus library Diepenbeek provides 10 group work rooms: 6 open group work rooms (which are freely accessible) and 4 closed group work rooms (which need to be booked).
+Campus library Diepenbeek provides 10 group work rooms: 6 open group work rooms (that are freely accessible) and 4 closed group work rooms (that need to be booked).
 The open group work rooms have 6 seats; the closed group work rooms 8.

 UHasselt students can book a group work room via the following webpage: https://bibliotheek.uhasselt.be/en/group-work-rooms.

 How can I print from my own portable?

 You find more information about this topic on the IT web pages: https://www.uhasselt.be/en/info-for/current-students/facilities-and-services/printing-service

 You find more information about EZproxy on the web page Accessibility from a distance.

 How do I request a book or an article from another library?
 (Interlibrary loan)